The Sims 4 expansion packs: Growing Together

 The Sims 4: Growing Together is the 13th expansion pack, released on March 16, 2023.
 The new features and gameplay components in this pack are centered on familial interactions and dynamics.
-Players can now affect their Sims' youth by giving them new abilities or by assisting them in making friends.
+Players can influence their Sims' youth by helping them develop abilities, form friendships, and navigate family dynamics.
 Players can help their Sims as they mature by negotiating the difficulties of adolescence and early adulthood, such as choosing friendships, relationships, and careers.

-Released two days after The Sims 4 infant update, It focuses on family and childhood gameplay, similar to The Sims 3: Generations and The Sims 4: Parenthood, and includes a new San Francisco-inspired world named San Sequoia.
+Released two days after The Sims 4 infant update, it focuses on family and childhood gameplay, similar to The Sims 3: Generations and The Sims 4: Parenthood, and includes a new San Francisco-inspired world named San Sequoia.

 Reception

 Growing Together received a score of 82/100 on the review aggregator site Metacritic, indicating "generally favorable reviews".

 Digital Spy gave the expansion pack 4 out of five stars, stating that the expansion introduced many features that improve storytelling in the game and that they "wouldn't want to play without" it.
-However, the world is seen as underwhelming and lacking "personality and individuality.
+However, the world is seen as underwhelming and lacking "personality and individuality".

 Dexerto gave a rating of 3 out five stars, praising the addition of features that add depth to generational gameplay and its Create-A-Sim and Build and Buy mode features, but criticizing the "shallow-feeling" world.